MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 	- Rename **Header_1** to **Main Header** by double click on Header_1.

-6. Change the Main Header properties
+2. Change the Main Header properties

 	- Select **Main Header**.

-	- Change the **Text** Column of the **Main Header** to **My Pending Inspections**.
+	- Change the **Text** field of the **Main Header** to **My Pending Inspections**.
 This can be done by selecting “Text” property in the dropdown below top menu.
 Make sure that you have selected the Main Header control while doing this step.

     ![Change text value - screenshot](../L03/Static/Mod_03_Canvas_App_image12.png)

-	- Change the **Width** vale of the **Main Header** to the formula below.
+	- Change the **Width** value of the **Main Header** to the formula below.

             Parent.Width